-International Office
+8.5 International Office

-The International Office can be emailed at ois@jhu.edu and their website is ois.jhu.edu.
+The Office of International Services can be emailed at ois@jhu.edu and their website is ois.jhu.edu.
 Please reach out to them with any visa related questions, including questions about Curricular Practical Training (CPT) and Optional Practical Training (OPT).
 When filing OPT forms, please make sure to inform your academic advisor of the following:

-- Degree - Field of study

-- Date of completion (this should be the date degrees are conferred, not the end of classes) - Whether the student has completed coursework and is working on thesis
+- Degree - Field of study - Date of completion (this should be the date degrees are conferred, not the end of classes) - Whether the student has completed coursework and is working on thesis